Tsaparang

 Tsaparang is a huge fortress perched on a pyramid-shaped rock rising about 500 to 600 feet (152 to 183 m) at the end of a long narrow spur.
 It contains numerous tunnels and caves that have been carved out of the rock.
 At its base was a village where the common people lived.
 Above them were two public temples - the Lhakhang Marpo (Red Chapel) and the Lhakhang Karpo (White Chapel), and quarters for the monks.
 Up, a twisting stone staircase in a tunnel were the royal quarters, and at the very top, the summer palace.

 The English TV presenter and historian Michael Wood, in the "Shangri-La" episode of the BBC TV/PBS documentary series In Search of Myths and Heroes, suggested that Tsaparang was the historical origin of the legend of Shangri-La, and that its two great temples were once home to the kings of Guge in modern Tibet.

 History

-According to some accounts, Tsaparang was made the capital of a Kingdom of Guge by Namde Wosung, one of the sons of the Langdarma the anti-Buddhist king of Tibet 838-841 CE, after Langdarma was assassinated.
+According to some accounts, Tsaparang was made the capital of the Kingdom of Guge by Namde Wosung, one of the sons of the Langdarma the anti-Buddhist king of Tibet 838-841 CE, after Langdarma was assassinated.
 The Tibetan Empire was then plunged into civil war and split into a number of independent kingdoms.
 Other accounts say that two of Langdarma's grandsons fled to Western Tibet about 919 CE.
 The eldest one, Kyide Nyiamagon, established himself at Purang and conquered a large area including Ladakh and parts of Spiti.
 After his death his kingdom was split up between his three sons into the kingdoms of Guge, Purang, and Maryul (= Ladakh).

 Guge controlled an ancient trading route between India and Tibet.
 It emerged in the region previously known as Zhangzhung and became an important regional power by the 10th century CE.